Project Overview

 - Pest Management: integrated pest management

-Recent studies have shown that Sweetpotato (Ipomoea batatas) yields in the northern United States can be the same or greater than the national average.
-Small organic growers in western Washington have started to experiment with growing them in a maritime climate with varying results.
+Our study has shown that sweetpotato (Ipomoea batatas) yields in our northern region of the United States can be the same or greater than the national average.
+Small organic growers in western Washington started to grow and market sweetpotatoes due to this project.
 In Washington, wireworm damage reduces the marketability of sweetpotato storage roots.
-However, there are advanced breeding lines with wireworm resistance, and we have tested these in preliminary trials at WSU Mount Vernon NWREC and now have adequate numbers of roots to propagate for field trials.
+We identified cultivars and advanced breeding lines with wireworm resistance, and we distributed these as well as high-yielding susceptible cultivars to growers who have varying levels of wireworm pressure.

-The research project will investigate the efficacy of wireworm-resistant sweetpotato advanced breeding lines in western Washington, assess the yield potential of sweetpotato cultivars, and develop sweetpotato production guidelines for growers in western Washington State.
-These research objectives will be accomplished through on-station and on-farm trials.
-Results will help determine the potential of sweetpotato as a high-value and unique crop for direct market farmers in the maritime climates of the Olympic and Kitsap Peninsulas in Washington State.
+Our research project screened sweetpotato advanced breeding lines and varieties for wireworm resistance in western Washington, assessed the yield potential for sweetpotato, and developed production guidelines for growers in western Washington State.
+These research objectives were accomplished through on-station and on-farm trials.
+Results have helped determine the potential of sweetpotato as a high-value and unique crop for direct market farmers in the maritime climates of northwest Washington State.

-Creating this project partnership between local producers and Extension researchers will benefit farmers by facilitating access to newly released sweetpotato varieties from USDA-ARS that show resistance to wireworm damage and have other traits that may have benefit to the small organic farm beyond those traits found in commercially available varieties.
-Data from on-station trials and input from participating farmers may contribute to the public release of additional sweetpotato lines that have superior qualities for the maritime northwest and that would not be prioritized for release when only trialed in traditional growing regions.
-The project will also create a platform for information sharing between producers to speed the process in finding the most sustainable and efficient production methods for our maritime climate.
-Educational opportunities facilitated by Extension educators will help bring research findings and farmer innovation to the broader western Washington area.
-Education and outreach will include on-farm workshops and field days, online seminars, publication of fact sheets and presentation of results at regional conferences.
-We will also share results with our research and Extension peers through journal articles.
+Creating our project partnership between local producers, Extension and researchers benefited farmers by providing access to newly released sweetpotato varieties from USDA-ARS that show resistance to wireworm and have other traits that may benefit small-scale organic farmers beyond those traits found in commercially available varieties.
+Data from on-station trials and input from participating farmers contributed to the public release of new sweetpotato lines that have qualities that would not be prioritized in traditional growing regions.
+The project created a platform for information sharing among producers to speed the process in finding the most sustainable and efficient production methods for our maritime climate.
+Educational opportunities facilitated by Extension educators delivered research findings and farmer innovation to the broader western Washington area.
+Education and outreach included on-farm workshops and field days, online seminars, publication of fact sheets and presentation of results at regional conferences.
+We shared results with our research and Extension peers through national conferences and journal articles.

 Research objectives:

 - Investigate the efficacy of wireworm-resistant sweetpotato advanced breeding lines in western Washington.
-Assess the yield potential of sweetpotato cultivars and advanced breeding lines with soil-warming mulch.
+Assess the yield potential of sweetpotato varieties and advanced breeding lines with soil-warming mulch.

 - Develop sweetpotato production guidelines for growers in western Washington State.